Interception of the Rex: Interception

-At 12:23 p.m., the bombers broke out of a squall line, and Cousland in No. 81 immediately sighted the Rex.
+At 12:23, the bombers broke out of a squall line, and Cousland in No. 81 immediately sighted the Rex.
 "There it is!
 There it is!" he transmitted by radio to the other pilots, "81 to 80, twelve o'clock."
-At 12:25 p.m., as predicted, the B-17s flew by the Rex while it was 620 nmi east of Sandy Hook.
+At 12:25, as predicted, the B-17s flew by the Rex while it was 620 nmi east of Sandy Hook.
 The aircraft reversed course and came up the ship's port side, with No. 82 flying wing on No. 80 "at smoke stack level".
 From the co-pilot's seat of No. 81, Goddard took a series of photographs with the Graflex.
-In the waist position of No. 80, Meloy made voice contact by radio with the ship's captain, who invited "all members of the flight to come down to lunch."
+In the waist position of No. 80, Meloy made voice contact by radio with the ship's captain, who invited "all members of the flight to come down to lunch".
 The ship's passengers filled its decks, waving to the bombers, with a group of Americans purportedly singing the "Star Spangled Banner".

 Because of the bad weather, the B-17s returned individually to Mitchel Field.
 Cousland's Flying Fortress encountered severe hail, damaging all the forward surfaces of the plane, and ice caused a temporary shutdown of one engine.
-As a result, Cousland lagged behind the others, landing at 4:30 p.m.
-The next morning the three bombers took off to return to Harrisburg and spotted the Rex passing the Statue of Liberty at 9:30 a.m. as it entered New York Harbor.
+As a result, Cousland lagged behind the others, landing at 16:30.
+The next morning the three bombers took off to return to Harrisburg and spotted the Rex passing the Statue of Liberty at 09:30 as it entered New York Harbor.

 The NBC radio crew aboard the lead bomber made its live broadcast coast-to-coast as the bombers flew by the Rex.
 The Army's low-altitude photographs were featured the next day on the front pages of hundreds of newspapers.
-Eaker exploited a trust of Americans in radio broadcasts and in photography, particular to that era, to bolster the credibility of Air Corps claims that air power was essential in defending the western hemisphere.
+Eaker exploited a trust of Americans in radio broadcasts and in photography, particular in that era, to bolster the credibility of Air Corps claims that air power was essential in defending the Western Hemisphere.
 In addition to the Rex episode, the May 1938 maneuvers conducted a well-publicized mock attack on New York City, and arranged the first voluntary blackout in the United States, also planned by Eaker, during a mock raid on Farmingdale, New York, on 16 May.